Lost in Translation (film): Critical response

 Praise was also offered for Johansson's performance as Charlotte; Rooney commented that she "gives a smartly restrained performance as an observant, questioning woman with a rich interior life", and Turan added that Johansson "makes what could have been an overly familiar characterization come completely alive".

-Lost in Translation was listed as a best film of the year by more than 235 critics and has appeared on other "best of" lists in the years after its release.
-Paste ranked it number seven on its list of "The 50 Best Movies of the 2000s", Entertainment Weekly ranked it number nine on its list of the decade's top ten, and the film was ranked number 22 on a 2016 list of the BBC's 100 Greatest Films of the 21st Century, based on a poll of 177 critics.
+Lost in Translation was listed as a best film of 2003 by numerous critics.
+Roger Ebert added it to his "great movies" list on his website.
+Director Quentin Tarantino included Lost in Translation in his list of top 20 films released since 1992, when his career as a filmmaker began.
+It has since been commonly ranked by critics as one of the greatest films of the 2000s and 21st century.